Current Residents

 Pronouns: She/Her

 Hi there!
 My name is Kalina.
 I’m from South Bend, Indiana, studied mathematics at Columbia University for undergrad, and then returned to Indiana for medical school.
-I’m very interested in language and aphasias, and my goal is to incorporate my math background into language modeling research that complements my clinical career.
-All that to say, I’m not sure what I’ll specialize in yet, but I do love cognitive neurology and stroke.
+I’m very interested in language comprehension, and my goal is to incorporate my math background into language modeling research that complements my clinical career.
+After residency, I will be pursuing fellowship training in Epilepsy at Cleveland Clinic.
 Outside of the hospital, I love to read, explore the beautiful hiking trails in Charlottesville, and play soccer!

 Naseem Zomorodi, M.D.